-where the constants $0<c_1,c_2,c_3<\infty$ depend only on $\varepsilon$, $\kappa$, $r$, and $q$. \end{cor}
+where the constants $0<c_1,c_2,c_3<\infty$ depend only on $\varepsilon$, $\kappa$, $r$ and $q$. \end{cor}

-Corollary \ref{cor:squarelattice} makes precise the notion that a properly tuned block particle filter can avoid the curse of dimensionality: choosing the block size $b\sim\log^{1/q}N$, we obtain a local error that can be made arbitrarily small, uniformly both in time $n$ and in the lattice size $d$, by choosing a sufficiently large sample size $N$.
-More precisely, we see that the local error at \emph{most} locations (i.e., on an arbitrarily large fraction of the graph) is of order $e^{-c\log^{1/q}N}$, which is polynomial for $q=1$ and subpolynomial otherwise.
-The bound for the average local error is similarly uniform in $n$ and $d$, albeit with a very slow convergence rate.
-It appears that these results are chiefly limited by the spatial inhomogeneity that is inherent in the block particle filtering algorithm, as will be discussed in section \ref{sec:localalg} below.
+Corollary~\ref{cor:squarelattice} makes precise the notion that a properly tuned block particle filter can avoid the curse of dimensionality: choosing the block size $b\sim\log^{1/q}N$, we obtain a local error that can be made arbitrarily small, uniformly both in time $n$ and in the lattice size $d$, by choosing a sufficiently large sample size $N$.
+More precisely, we see that the local error at \emph{most} locations is of order $e^{-c\log^{1/q}N}$, which is polynomial for $q=1$ and subpolynomial otherwise, while the average local error is similarly uniform in $n$ and $d$ albeit with a very slow convergence rate.
+It appears that these results are chiefly limited by the spatial inhomogeneity that is inherent in the block particle filtering algorithm, as will be discussed in Section~\ref{sec:localalg} below.